Moonbear2001/Pygame-Arcade/README.md

 # pygame_template

 Pygame template for beginning a pygame project.
-Purpose is to eliminate rewriting the same code over and over again.
+It's purpose is to eliminate rewriting the same code over and over again and give a model for building common game features such as a loading screen, saving data, managing game assets like fonts, music, and images.

 Features included include:
 - Game class